Christian10302004/booksched/blueprint.md

 *   **Theming**: The app uses a color scheme generated from a seed color, with support for both light and dark modes.
 *   **Typography**: The `google_fonts` package is used to provide a consistent and aesthetically pleasing set of text styles.
 *   **Component Theming**: The app customizes the appearance of individual Material components (e.g., `AppBar`, `ElevatedButton`) to match the overall theme.
 *   **Layout**: The app uses a clean and balanced layout with appropriate spacing and padding.
+The landing, login, and registration screens feature a subtle gradient background, a prominent logo, a welcoming headline and sub-headline, and full-width buttons.
+The user home screen has been redesigned with a modern, card-based layout.

 ## Features

 ### User Authentication

+*   **Splash Screen**: A splash screen is displayed for 3 seconds when the app starts.
+*   **Landing Screen**: A visually appealing landing screen is the initial authentication screen.
+It features the app logo, a welcoming message, and options to either log in or register.
 *   **Registration**: Users can create a new account with their full name, email, and password.
+The registration screen is designed to be consistent with the landing and login screens and includes a link for users to navigate to the login screen if they already have an account.
 *   **Login and Logout**: Users can log in and out of the application using their email and password.
+The login screen is designed to be consistent with the landing screen and includes a link for users to navigate to the registration screen if they don't have an account.
 *   **Logout Confirmation**: Both users and admins will see a confirmation dialog when they attempt to log out.
 This dialog includes a loading indicator and a cancel button.
 *   **Role-based Access Control**: The app distinguishes between regular users and administrators, showing different UI and functionality based on the user's role.

-*   **Auth Screen Navigation**: The login screen now has a link to the registration screen, and the registration screen has a link to the login screen.
+### User Home Screen

+*   **Redesigned UI**: The user home screen has been completely redesigned for a more modern and user-friendly experience.
+*   **Welcome Header**: A personalized welcome message is displayed in a visually appealing header.
+*   **Quick Actions**: Users have quick access to key actions like booking an appointment and viewing their appointments.
+*   **Upcoming Appointments**: A card displays a summary of upcoming appointments (placeholder data).
+*   **Bottom Navigation Bar**: A new bottom navigation bar allows for easy navigation between the home screen, booking, appointments, and profile.

 ### User Profile